adrienbarbusse/App/Development/assertions.md

 + The user can modify the general fields.

++ The user can turn off and on a module.

-+ The user can not see or modify a module profile.
++ The user can not modify other module progiel other than ON/OFF.
 These are modified depending on the user's interactions in the sessions.

++ Turn off a module preserve all the data (soft delete).

 Blog
 ----

-TODO: develop tag / profile filter system assertions.
++ The user will see blog entries retrieved from a specific publication of [medium.com](https://medium.com/) via [RSS feed](https://help.medium.com/hc/en-us/articles/214874118-RSS-feeds)

++ The tags of the blog entries to be shown correspond to the modules profiles.

++ The user will only see 4 entries at a time. **@adrien: Let's talk about this**

+#### Possible functionalities in upgrades

++ Retrieve the entries from medium.com and store them in the lify database.

++ Set entries as read in lify database

 Module